-However, for 2021, due to the planned cessation of operations of LBASSI, the management determined the recoverable amount of LBASSI's CGU using the fair market value of its net assets less related costs to sell.
+However, for 2022, due to the cessation of operations of LBASSI, the management determined the recoverable amount of LBASSI's CGU using the fair market value of its net assets less related costs to sell.
 The Group assessed that only LBASSI's capital assets would have a significant difference between its carrying amount and its fair market value.
 All other net assets' carrying amounts approximates their fair market values.

 The Group determines the fair value using market-based valuation approach where prices of comparable properties are adequate for specific market factors such as location and condition of the property.
 Management considered the market prices of similar assets within the location of LBASSI as the key assumptions in determining the recoverable amount of CGU as the recoverability of the CGU now entirely depend on how the market perceives and prices such units upon selling.
 Management believes that the key assumptions used are appropriate and reasonable, significant changes in those assumptions may materially affect the assessment of recoverable amounts and any resulting impairment loss could have a material adverse effect on the results of operations.
 Management has also determined that the market values used would not cause the carrying amount of the cash generating unit to exceed their respective recoverable amounts.
-As at June 30, 2022, the fair value of the CGU is classified under Level 3 of the fair value hierarchy.
+As at September 30, 2022, the fair value of the CGU is classified under Level 3 of the fair value hierarchy.

 On March 17, 2021, the Group submitted a letter to the Department of Education Sta.
 Rosa City Division Office regarding the cessation of the operations of LBASSI taking effect after school year 2021-2022.
-Subsequently, LBASSI will continue to exist as a non-operating subsidiary of the Group.
-The Group will continue supporting LBASSI until concrete plans or changes have been made.